coderrio/Coderr.Documentation/docs/server/feature.md

 1. Mandatory fields should be included in the constructor
 2. A default constructor must be available for serialization (but is in most cases set to protected)
-3. Encapsulation is important in codeRR, use private setters if possible, even on DTOs
+3. Encapsulation is important in Coderr, use private setters if possible, even on DTOs

 Once done you need to implement a handler: